estnltk/pyvabamorf/README.md

 PyVabamorf
 ==========

-PyVabamorf is a Python interface for the Vabamorf Estonian lemmatizer and morphological analyzer.
+PyVabamorf is a Python interface for the Vabamorf Estonian lemmatizer and morphological analyzer/synthesizer.
 Vabamorf is a open source morphological analyzer by Filosoft, which can be obtained from here: https://github.com/Filosoft/vabamorf .

 # Example